zulip/zulip/docs/subsystems/html-css.md

 directory.
 Zulip uses [Bootstrap](https://getbootstrap.com/) as its main third-party CSS library.

-Zulip uses SCSS for its CSS files.
+Zulip uses PostCSS for its CSS files.
 There are two high-level sections of CSS: the "portico" (logged-out pages like /help/, /login/, etc.), and the app.
 The portico CSS lives under the `static/styles/portico` subdirectory.